praveer-k/svg-sprite/README.md

  > node index.js --input-directory-name --output-file-name

 ```
-**There are 3 options in the SVG sprite that gets created :**
+**There are 3 types of sprites that can be created :**
  - viewtranslate
  - stacked
  - symbol

  A CSS file also gets generated that can be used to link to icons.
-However, in case of symbols they should be directly be used inside a html page.
+However, in case of symbols they should directly be used inside a html page.

+**Note: icons named with numbers are renamed as _\<number\> in CSS file.**
- You also have option to reconfigure the size of the icons in the sprite which can be done by defining it while initiallizing the SVGSprite(</filepath/>, </options/>)
+ You also have option to reconfigure the size of the icons in the sprite which can be done by defining it while initiallizing the SVGSprite(\<filepath\>, \<options\>)
 ```
 e.g.